AerialScreensaver/AerialCompanion/MoreDetails.md

 If and only if everything checks out, then `Aerial.saver` gets copied to `~/Library/Screen Savers/`.

-## Do I have to use this ?
-Is there an alternative ?
+## Do I have to use this?
+Is there an alternative?

 You don't, and sure, as pointed out in Aerial's [installation instructions](https://github.com/JohnCoates/Aerial/blob/master/Documentation/Installation.md), you can also use `homebrew` if you want automatic updates.

 And you can always manually download and install Aerial from its Github repository.

-## I don't want one more icon on my status bar !
+## I don't want one more icon on my status bar!

 Starting with version 0.5, Aerial Updater can now run in the background !

-## Any known caveats/issues with version 0.5

-- Like always when updating a screen saver, you must first close System Preferences.
-If you don't, you will need to restart it after installation to reload the new version as the old preference panel will remain in memory.
-The screensaver when running in full screen will however load correctly.

 ## Why should I trust you ?
 Who are you ?